Užmirštos karalystės pasakos

 After having her teeth fixed, the merchant’s daughter better understood how dangerous the world could be, and that even those who consider themselves enchantresses and claim to help might have squirrel brains.

-Incidentally, in a parallel kingdom, the enchantress gave the merchant’s daughter actual magical nuts.
-That girl, just the same, bit into them with her teeth — and died instantly with a carriage wheel in her throat.
+By the way, in a parallel kingdom, the enchantress gave the merchant’s daughter actual magical nuts.
+She bit into them just the same with her teeth and died instantly with a carriage wheel in her throat.

 Magic Beans